SC suspends LHC order against RO appointments, orders ECP to issue election schedule tonight

 PTI accused of delaying polls

-Earlier, PPP leader and former federal minister Sherry Rehman said rumours of a delay in elections had started doing the rounds after the LHC announced its decision on the PTI petition.
+Earlier, Rehman said rumours of a delay in elections had started doing the rounds after the LHC announced its decision on the PTI petition.

 “Due to the order, the ECP suspended its training sessions for ROs and DRO,” she noted, alleging that PTI’s “double standards” had delayed the release of the election schedule.
 “Who is responsible for this?”
 Rehman asked.